-- May increase the need for assisted vaginal birth although this is less likely with newer analgesic techniques - Adopt lying down lateral positions rather than upright positions in the second stage of labour as this increases the rate of spontaneous vaginal birth. - Consider delaying pushing for one to two hours in nulliparous women with epidural analgesia as this may reduce the need for rotational and midpelvic assisted vaginal birth - Do not routinely discontinue epidural analgesia during pushing as this increases the woman's pain with no evidence of a reduction in the incidence of assisted vaginal birth.
+- May increase the need for assisted vaginal birth although this is less likely with newer analgesic techniques - Adopt lying down lateral positions rather than upright positions in the second stage of labour as this increases the rate of spontaneous vaginal birth. - Consider delaying pushing for one to two hours in nulliparous pregnant patients with epidural analgesia as this may reduce the need for rotational and midpelvic assisted vaginal birth. - Do not routinely discontinue epidural analgesia during pushing as this increases the patient's pain with no evidence of a reduction in the incidence of assisted vaginal birth.

-4.4.3 Prepare the woman
+4.4.3 Prepare the pregnant patient

-Discuss the procedure with the woman.
+Discuss the procedure with the pregnant patient.
 A clear explanation must be given regarding the need to expedite the birth and the options available.